IgorMundstein/WinMemoryCleaner/README.md

 - Right-to-left language support and bidirectional text
 - Use of S.O.L.I.D. principles in object-oriented programming (limited due to the legacy .NET 4.0 framework)
 - Use of Windows native methods for memory management
-- Windows Event to save logs
-- Windows retro compatibility (Windows XP, Server 2003, and later)
+- Windows retro-compatibility (Windows XP, Server 2003, and later)

 ### Where does the app save the settings?
 They are saved in the Windows registry path `Computer\HKEY_LOCAL_MACHINE\Software\WinMemoryCleaner`

 ### Why has the app been flagged as Malware/Virus and blocked by Windows Defender, SmartScreen, or Antivirus?
 One of the reasons for this **false alarm** is that the application adds entries to the registry and creates a scheduled task to run at startup.
 Windows doesn't suggest letting applications with administrator privileges run at startup.
-I understand that, but this is the way to do it.
+I understand that, but this is the required method for this functionality.
 I apologize, but the application cannot perform a deep memory clean without administrator privileges.

 That's a common issue that persists with every new app version.
 I constantly submit the executable to Microsoft.
 Usually, it takes up to 72 hours for Microsoft to remove the detection.
 It helps if more users [submit the app for malware analysis](https://www.microsoft.com/en-us/wdsi/filesubmission)